China Sentences Christian Leader To 9 Years In Prison

 A former human rights lawyer and blogger, Wang Yi converted to Christianity in 2005.
 His work as an activist earned him an invitation to the White House the following year, where Wang met President George W. Bush as part of a delegation of Chinese figures advocating for greater religious freedoms and civil liberties.

 China nominally guarantees freedom of religion.
-But in the last six years, it has arrested believers, shut down several prominent Christian churches and detained or imprisoned hundreds of thousands of Muslims in the western region of Xinjiang.
+But in the past six years, it has arrested believers, shut down several prominent Christian churches and detained or imprisoned hundreds of thousands of Muslims in the western region of Xinjiang.